-Professor Dunbar-Hester conducts research into the politics of technology.
-She is the author of two monographs on activism in technical communities: most recently, Hacking Diversity: The Politics of Inclusion in Open Technology Cultures (Princeton U. Press, 2020); and Low Power to the People: Pirates, Protest, and Politics in FM Radio Activism (MIT Press, 2014).
-Low Power to the People was selected as the co-winner of the 2014 McGannon Award for Social and Ethical Relevance in Communications Technology Research.
+Professor Dunbar-Hester conducts interpretive research into the politics of technology.
+She is the author of two award-winning monographs on activism in technical communities: most recently, Hacking Diversity: The Politics of Inclusion in Open Technology Cultures (Princeton U. Press, 2020); and Low Power to the People: Pirates, Protest, and Politics in FM Radio Activism (MIT Press, 2014).

-Dunbar-Hester holds a Ph.D. in Science & Technology Studies from Cornell University.
-Prior to joining USC Annenberg, she taught in Journalism & Media Studies at Rutgers University, where she was also affiliated faculty in Women's & Gender Studies.
-Her research has been supported by the National Science Foundation, the Berggruen Institute, the Andrew J. Mellon Humanities Project, the Virtual Knowledge Studio for the Humanities and Social Sciences, and the Institute for Advanced Studies on Science, Technology & Society.
+Dunbar-Hester holds a PhD in Science & Technology Studies from Cornell University.
+Prior to joining USC Annenberg, she taught in journalism and media studies at Rutgers University, where she was also affiliated faculty in Women’s and Gender Studies.
+Her research has been supported by the National Science Foundation, the Berggruen Institute, the Andrew J. Mellon Humanities Project, the Virtual Knowledge Studio for the Humanities and Social Sciences, and the Institute for Advanced Studies on Science, Technology and Society.

 Many of her publications can be found as PDFs here.